• Canadian Travel

 Kimball Farm Ice Cream

 Ok, this isn’t technically in Concord, but you can’t visit without venturing to nearby towns of Westford or Carlisle to get some of the best ice cream ever.
 I have been eating this ice cream for nearly 30 years, and I think it is the best!
-Well, to be fair, I think it’s a tie between New Haven’s Arethusa Farm Dairy and Kimball Farm.
+To be fair, I think it’s a tie between New Haven’s Arethusa Farm Dairy and Kimball Farm.

 Some of our family favorites are mint and cookies, butter crunch, chocolate peanut butter, strawberry, and gingersnap molasses (available in the Fall only).
-There are dozens of flavors, and they give very generous scoops, so if you aren’t very hungry get a kiddie size!
+There are dozens of flavors, and they give very generous scoops, so if you aren’t very hungry, get a kiddie size!

 Patriot’s Day in Concord and Lexington